Wellbeing Activities for Young People

 The SE collaboration involves working with Canongate Youth (CY), Edinburgh Old Town Trust (EOTT) and U-evolve.

-Working in collaboration we will develop, deliver, and co-produce a holistic and inclusive wellbeing service for CYP aged 5 – 24 years within the South East Locality, in particular the areas within the catchment of James Gillespies and Boroughmuir High School.
+Working in collaboration we co-produced a holistic and inclusive wellbeing service for CYP aged 5 – 24 years within the South East Locality, in particular the areas within the catchment of James Gillespies and Boroughmuir High School.

-There will be a focus on outdoor activities, nature and exploring as one of our key tools for supporting wellbeing.
-We will use a range of outdoor spaces as much as possible to facilitate both individual and groupwork sessions.
-We will provide and develop physical activity outdoors as well as conservation and environmental projects.
+There is a focus on outdoor activities, nature and exploring as one of our key tools for supporting wellbeing.
+We use a range of outdoor spaces as much as possible to facilitate both individual and groupwork sessions.
+We provide and develop physical activity outdoors as well as conservation and environmental projects.
 Outdoor spaces we have access to include, Holyrood Park, Inch Park, Dunbars Close, Ellens Glen Woods, Dumbiedykes park and Moredun greenspace.

 P7 James Gillespie’s High School transition activities at Holyrood Park